Karen O crafts theme song for "Tomb Raider" game

 Karen O is the Yeah Yeah Yeahs frontwoman.
 She was nominated for a best original song Academy Award last year for "Moon Song" from "Her."
 She created a new theme song for the video game heroine that will be featured in "Rise of the Tomb Raider."
-It is the upcoming follow-up to the 2013 title that rebooted the action series.
+It is the forthcoming follow-up to the 2013 title that rebooted the action series.

 "I think they wanted to bring on the melodrama with this song," said Karen O during a recent interview.
 "They wanted something emotional with a dramatic build.
-It's kind of the theme of Lara's creation myth.
-It's the moment that defines her becoming an icon.
+It's kind of the theme of Lara's creation myth, the moment that defines her becoming an icon.
 It was really juicy stuff for me.
 I'm really into making melodramatic songs."

-When she first set out with producer Tristan Bechet to make the song, Karen O hoped to create an anthem similar to Gloria Gaynor's "I Will Survive."
+When she originally set out with producer Tristan Bechet to make the song, Karen O hoped to create an anthem similar to Gloria Gaynor's "I Will Survive."
 Despite making a song for a "Tomb Raider" game," she was more inspired by changing diapers then hunting for treasure.
 Karen O became a first-time mother in September.